|

-NOTICE anything odd about this picture
+NOTICE anything odd about the picture

-(above) taken in Beam Street, Nantwich, on October 16, 2008?
-Blue skies,
+above which was taken in Beam Street, Nantwich, on October 16, 2008?

 sunshine - both unusual these days, when the weather has gone mad,